vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

   };
 </script>
 ```
-In above example you can see that we use getters to pass the values to the component: all products already in cart, total price, and items in cart.
-It's the way to access `cart` object properties and to make them work you need to import `cartGetters` object and use proper getter function as the computed value.
+As you can see in the above example, we use getters to pass the values to the component: all products already in a cart, total price, and items in cart.
+It's the way to access `cart` object properties and to make them work you need to import `cartGetters` object and use a proper getter function as the computed value.

   * checking if an item is on a cart